Boroondara is well serviced by a great public transport network of trains, trams and buses.

 Public transport ticketing

-Melbourne is progressively moving to a new smart card ticketing system called myki.
+To travel on Melbourne's public transport system you must now obtain a myki ticket.
 Myki is a reusable plastic smart card that you store value on to pay for your fare on public transport.

 For more information about myki visit the myki website or phone 13 69 54.